 It May feel a bit thicker on your hands

-Digging breaks up your soil, to aerate and it can loosen weeds.
+Digging breaks up your soil to aerate, and it can loosen weeds.
 Choose the right tool according to your needs.
-Forks and Spades are used to dig up and turn over the soil, while hoes and rakes are very useful for cultivating, preparing and maintaining your soil.
+Forks and Spades are used to dig up and turn over the soil, while hoes and rakes help cultivate, prepare, and maintain your soil.

 Our recommended collection of digging tools comes from small ergonomic hand trowels, rakes, hoes, and large spades: